Matrix Decomposition and Applications: Existence of Cholesky Decomposition via Recursive Calculation

-In this section, we prove the existence of the Cholesky decomposition via recursive calculation.
-In Section~\ref{section:cholesky-by-qr-spectral} (p.~\pageref{section:cholesky-by-qr-spectral}), we will also prove the existence of the Cholesky decomposition via the QR decomposition and spectral decomposition.
-Before showing the existence of Cholesky decomposition, we need the following definitions and lemmas. \begin{definition}[Positive Definite and Positive Semidefinite ] A matrix $\bA\in \real^{n\times n}$ is positive definite (PD) if $\bx^\top\bA\bx>0$ for all nonzero $\bx\in \real^n$.
-And a matrix $\bA\in \real^{n\times n}$ is positive semidefinite (PSD) if $\bx^\top\bA\bx \geq 0$ for all $\bx\in \real^n$. \end{definition}
+In this section, we demonstrate the existence of the Cholesky decomposition using recursive calculation.
+In Section~\ref{section:cholesky-by-qr-spectral}, we will provide an alternative proof of its existence using QR decomposition and spectral decomposition.
+Before proving the existence of the Cholesky decomposition, we introduce the following definitions and lemmas. \begin{definition}[Positive definite and positive semidefinite ] A matrix $\bA\in \real^{n\times n}$ is \textit{positive definite (PD)} if $\bx^\top\bA\bx>0$ for all nonzero $\bx\in \real^n$, denoted as $\bA\succ \bzero$.
+And a matrix $\bA\in \real^{n\times n}$ is \textit{positive semidefinite (PSD)} if $\bx^\top\bA\bx \geq 0$ for all $\bx\in \real^n$, denoted as $\bA\succeq \bzero$. \footnote{In discussions regarding positive definite or positive semidefinite matrices, it is essential to note that these matrices are symmetric.
+Therefore, the concept of a positive definite matrix holds significance only in the context of symmetric matrices.} \end{definition}

-One of the prerequisites for the Cholesky decomposition is the definition of the above positive definiteness of a matrix.
-We sketch several properties of this PD matrix as follows:
+One requirement for the existence of the Cholesky decomposition is the concept of positive definiteness.
+Several key properties of positive definite matrices are summarized below:

+While not all components of a positive definite matrix need to be positive, it is guaranteed that the diagonal components of such a matrix are positive:

-\begin{proof}[of Lemma~\ref{lemma:positive-in-pd}] From the definition of positive definite matrices, we have $\bx^\top\bA \bx >0$ for all nonzero $\bx$.
-In particular, let $\bx=\be_i$ where $\be_i$ is the $i$-th unit vector with the $i$-th entry equal to 1 and other entries equal to 0.
-Then,
+\begin{proof}[of Lemma~\ref{lemma:positive-in-pd}] By definition, for a positive definite matrix $\bA$, we have $\bx^\top\bA \bx >0$ for all nonzero vectors $\bx$.
+In particular, let $\bx=\be_i$, where $\be_i$ is the $i$-th standard basis vector with 1 in the $i$-th position and 0 elsewhere.
+Then:

-where $a_{ii}$ is the $i$-th diagonal component.
-The proof for the second part follows similarly.
+where $a_{ii}$ represents the $i$-th diagonal component.
+A similar argument applies to PSD matrices, where $a_{ii}\geq 0$.
 This completes the proof. \end{proof}

+Like the LU decomposition, the existence of the Cholesky decomposition also relies on properties of the Schur complement.